sgascoin/INARCH/index.md

 - `*NOBS*.tif`: number of clear observations to compute the SCD, SMOD, SOD and NSP

 The filename of the product also indicates the aggregation period
-- `start_date-stop_date` (`yyymmdd` format)
+- `start_date-end_date` (date in `yyymmdd` format)

 ### Data access

 The data by Sentinel-2 tile are available from different sources.
-European catchments are already covered by Copernicus Land and can be obtained from https://doi.org/10.2909/3e2b4b7b-a460-41dd-a373-962d032795f3.
-INARCH catchments outside Europe were processed by CNES over the period 2020-2023 and are available from https://hydroweb.next.theia-land.fr/.
+European catchments are already covered by Copernicus Land and can be obtained from [https://doi.org/10.2909/3e2b4b7b-a460-41dd-a373-962d032795f3](https://doi.org/10.2909/3e2b4b7b-a460-41dd-a373-962d032795f3).
+INARCH catchments outside Europe were processed by CNES over the period 2020-2023 and are available from [https://hydroweb.next.theia-land.fr/](https://hydroweb.next.theia-land.fr/).
 I cropped some of these INARCH products by region of interest to simplify the data download and use (contact me if you wish to modify the region).
-The cropped products are available here: https://mycore.cnrs.fr/index.php/s/XmwmjpqWKXuyFMS.
+The cropped products are available here: [https://mycore.cnrs.fr/index.php/s/XmwmjpqWKXuyFMS](https://mycore.cnrs.fr/index.php/s/XmwmjpqWKXuyFMS).
 In the future I may include more catchments, especially in Europe if that is useful.
 Below are the snow cover duration (SCD) from the level 3B products.

 ![WolfCreek](https://github.com/sgascoin/INARCH/assets/29677722/bfe775de-3fd1-44dc-8b11-2398572bbe03)
 ![ValleHermoso](https://github.com/sgascoin/INARCH/assets/29677722/22a6e123-3df2-4525-8d88-70cb90fddbe6)